 Carr experienced the perils of inflammation first-hand.
 At times, the pain was so bad that she couldn't even get out of bed.
 But she was able to heal herself by changing her diet.
 After becoming a certified health coach, she wrote Peace of Cake (which you can get for free on her website) a book full of all-time fave treats, but tweaked to be nourishing, not inflammatory.
 Here, she shares the recipe for one of her go-to desserts: lemon bars.

-Zesty Lemon Bars
+Zesty Gluten Free Lemon Bars Recipe

 1 1/2 cups almond flour